Callan-Rubakov Effect and Higher Charge Monopoles: Low Energy Monopole-Fermion System and the Callan-Rubakov Effect

-To better understand the possible boundary conditions, let us construct boundary conditions that preserve gauge and global symmetries \cite{Smith:2019jnh,Smith:2020rru,Smith:2020nuf}.
-Consider the case of $N_f$ left-moving fermions $\{\chi_{A}\}$ and $N_f$ right-moving fermions $\{\widetilde\chi_{A}\}$ in 2D on the half plane with $N_f$ $U(1)$ symmetries indexed by $a=1,...,N_f$ under which the fermions have charges:
+This formalism can be used to construct boundary conditions that preserve gauge and global symmetries \cite{Smith:2019jnh,Smith:2020rru,Smith:2020nuf}.
+Consider the case of $N$ chiral fermions $\{\psi_{i}\}$ and $N$ anti-chiral fermions $\{\tilde\psi_{i}\}$ in 2D on the half plane with $N$ $U(1)$ symmetries indexed by $a=1,...,N$ under which the fermions have charges: